-Refer to Policy 9004 Transfer Credit.
+Refer to Policy 9004 Transfer Credit

-UCW supports and abides by the principles of transfer credit as defined by the BC Council of Admission and Transfer, that is, that students should not be required to retake academic courses successfully completed elsewhere, nor should they expect to receive duplicate credit for equivalent courses.
+University Canada West supports and abides by the principles of the Pan-Canadian Protocol on the Transferability of University Credits and the principles of transfer credit as defined by the BC Council on Admission and Transfer.
+Students should not be required to retake academic courses successfully completed elsewhere nor should they expect to receive duplicate credit for equivalent courses.
 University Canada West is committed to enabling students to transfer academic credit taken at other recognized institutions and programs where there is a reasonable fit or match with the majority of learning outcomes of a course.
-For applicants who have completed courses at other BC post-secondary institutions, transfer credit will be awarded according to those agreements articulated in the BC Transfer Guide, which can be found at www.bctransferguide.ca/.